deduce-dev/dac-man/streaming/README.md

 1. Streaming scientific data
 2. Real-time user-specified analysis processing to the data stream

+### For PDSW 2020

-Note: This branch was added to include all the code that we used for testing and performing benchmark experiments for Deduce-Stream:
+Note: This branch was added to include all the code that we used for testing and performing benchmark experiments for Deduce-Stream.

+For reproducibility please go to the `experiments` directory:
 ```
 cd experiments/
 ```